waggle-sensor/edge-scheduler/docs/sesctl/tutorial_removejob.md

-# Tutorial: Suspend or Remove An Existing Job
+# Tutorial: suspend or remove an existing job
 You may suspend or remove your job from the scheduler when you think it should.

 To suspend the job we submitted from the [submit tutorial](./tutorial_submitjob.md),